RV-VM/Deliverables/Svnapot/docs/Functional testing and analysis documentation.md

 ## 4.Analysis

-- In terms of function, Coremark Dhrystone and Microbench can run to the end correctly, indicating the correctness of function implementation.
+- In terms of function, Coremark Dhrystone Microbench and riscv-tests can run to the end correctly, indicating the correctness of function implementation.